NATIONAL CORN DOG DAY

 The popular convenience food is often enjoyed with mustard, ketchup, and other dipping sauces.
 Adding utility of a stick carried to other fried foods as well and the practice continues today.
 From sports arenas to amusement parks, state fairs and concerts, Americans can get their corn dogs and dipping sauces to go and not miss out on a moment of the game.

 Grab a corn dog and get back to the game.
 Don’t forget the sauces, either.
-You can also make homemade corn dogs.
-We even have some dipping sauce recipes for you to try.
+We have dipping sauce recipes for you to try.
 Be sure to get the whole family involved.

 Use #NationalCornDogDay to share on social media.